eArmada8/kuro_mdl_tool/README.md

 Dump all animation data (including unused channels and unknown floats) in a .json file.

 ### kuro_merge_model_into_animations.py
 Double click the python script to run, and it will attempt to merge each animation it finds with its base model.
 Animations are detected as .glb (or .gltf) files with underscores in their names, and the base model is the prefix before the first underscore.
 For example, if it finds chr5001_mot_walk.glb, it will attempt to merge into it chr5001.glb.
 The original animation will be overwritten with the merged animation.
+This tool only supports translation, rotation and scale animation channels.

 There are no command line options.

+### kuro_mdl_import_animation.py
+Double click the python script and it will search the current folder for all .mdl files with exported gltf/glb files and animations within the .mdl file, and import the animation (and skeleton) from the gltf/glb file back into the mdl file.
+Additionally, it will parse the .metadata JSON file if available and use that information to properly rebuild the skeleton section.
+This script requires a working mdl file already be present as it does not reconstruct the entire file; only the known relevant sections.
+The remaining parts of the file (any mesh or material data, etc) are copied unaltered from the intact mdl file.
+By default, it will apply zstandard compression to the final file if the original file is compressed.
+This tool only supports translation, rotation and scale animation channels.

+Note that both kuro_mdl_import_meshes.py and kuro_mdl_import_animation.py will overwrite the skeleton.
+For mdl files that have both model and animation data, I recommend running kuro_mdl_import_meshes.py first, then kuro_mdl_import_animation.py second, because Kuro calculates animation keyframes off the skeleton so they must be properly paired.
+Be absolutely sure that the model is compatible with the skeleton from the animation.

+It will make a backup of the original, then overwrite the original.
+It will not overwrite backups; for example if "model.mdl.bak" already exists, then it will write the backup to "model.mdl.bak1", then to "model.mdl.bak2", and so on.

+**Command line arguments:**
+`kuro_mdl_import_animation.py [-h] [-c] mdl_filename`

+`-h, --help`
+Shows help message.

+`-c, --change_compression`
+By default, the import script will detect if the current (pre-import) mdl file has CLE zstandard compression applied, and will compress the new file only if the current file is compressed.
+Using this option will force the script to change the compression (*e.g.* it will change the output from compressed to non-compressed, or from non-compressed to compressed).

 ### kuro_gltf_to_meshes.py
 Double click the python script to run, and it will attempt to pull the meshes, skeleton and bone palettes out of each glTF file it finds (.glb or .gltf).
 It will write to the same folder that kuro_mdl_export_meshes.py writes to.
 This is very experimental, and it can only output in MDL v1 format (i.e. for Kuro 1, although CLE Kuro 2 accepts MDL v1 files).
 It does not output materials, so use the material_info.json from kuro_mdl_export_meshes.py.